stephanemartinw/responsible-wordpress-with-tachyons/README.md

 Moreover, as far as possible :

-* all content should be manageable without the use of the WP Editor.
-It should all be defined and accessible via Custom Post Types interfaces.
+* the most possible, content should be managed Custom Post Types administration interfaces.

 * avoid to use other plugins.
 For many small sites, all necessary features can be managed without them.